 The Department maintains a Speech-Language Clinic where graduate students receive training in the application of the various methods and procedures learned in upper division classes and graduate seminars.
 The Department maintains five disorder-specific speech-language clinics, including a newly created clinic in Autism.
 The Department is also fortunate to have a sixth clinic specifically designed for culturally and linguistically diverse clients.
 Each of our clinic rooms has audio and visual monitoring equipment for direct supervision and each contains computers for presentation of clinical program.
 Graduate students are also able to obtain clinical experiences in a large variety of hospitals and facilities in the L.A. and Orange Counties.
 The Long Beach V.A.
 Medical Center is located next to the CSULB campus.

-The Department has two programs leading to a M.A. in Communicative Disorders: (a) a traditional program, and (b) a special cohort program.
+The Department has two programs leading to a M.A. in Speech-Language Pathology: (a) a traditional program, and (b) a special cohort program.
 Both programs are nationally accredited by the Council on Academic Accreditation (CAA).
 The traditional program is a state supported program in which courses are offered Monday-Friday, primarily mid-to-late afternoon, during Spring and Fall semesters.
 The special cohort program is self-supported and offered in conjunction with the College of Continuing and Professional Education (CCPE).
-Special cohort courses are offered Friday evenings, Saturdays and 6 weeks during the Summer.
+Special cohort courses are offered in the evenings, during the Fall and Spring semesters.
+Special cohort clinical practicum is offered morning-afternoon, full-time, during the Summer semesters.
 For a comparison of similarities and differences between these two programs, please see the chart below.

 Traditional (State Funded) Program